Orange Alert and Red Lines

 The Freedom of Movement of Labour in Europe

-There is a debate unfolding on the centre-left about labour migration and the freedom of movement in the EU.
-In a recent column, the deputy prime minister of the Netherlands, Lodewijk Asscher, and UK commentator David Goodhart challenged the European centre-left to “think harder about how to make [Labour migration] work in the interests of all our citizens, not just well educated professionals.”
+There is a heated debate on the centre-left about labour migration and the freedom of movement in the EU.
+In a column last year, the deputy prime minister of the Netherlands, Lodewijk Asscher, and UK commentator David Goodhart challenged the European centre-left to “think harder about how to make [Labour migration] work in the interests of all our citizens, not just well educated professionals.”
 They raise an “orange alert” around the negative consequences of the free movement of workers within the EU, arguing that defence of this fundamental principle needs urgent attention.

 Given the dim electoral prospect of the European centre-left, and the rise of populist competitors on the left and right, this debate is an important one for it touches on both the future of EU integration and the thorny issues of work, welfare and immigration, as much of Europe faces-up to a living standards squeeze and jobs crisis.